 There’s nothing worse than moving and having no idea how the heating works or when’s rubbish day.
 It’s worth leaving the new owners some basic instructions as well as a forwarding address.
 These small touches go a long way to making the move smoother.

 Even if you have most rooms boxed up, you’ll still need to mark boxes and have some parcel tape on hand to make the process easier.
-Use two marker pens on each box.
-One colour for the room and another for the box’s contents.
+Using a marker pen, label each box with a room and number.
+Never write on the box what’s inside.

-While you can’t move some furniture until moving day, you can begin to pack up non-essential pieces and wrap them in bubble wrap to ensure they make it to the new place in one piece.
+While you can’t move some furniture until moving day, you can begin preparing to move by packing up non-essential pieces and wrap them in bubble wrap to ensure they make it to the new place in one piece.

 The day before